-Nagapur - A Mix Of History, Nature And Pleasure - Tourist places in and around Nagpur
+Nagapur - A Mix Of History, Nature And Pleasure - Tourist Places In And Around Nagpur

-Nawegaon Banhd, the Sitabuldi Fort and Pench National Park are a few major attractions in this place.
+Navegaon Bandh, the Sitabuldi Fort and Pench National Park are a few major attractions in this place.
 Diksha Bhoomi is the iconic place where a thousand Dalits followed Dr. B. R. Ambedkar and converted to Buddhism.

 The National Centre of Nagpur accommodates the Zero Mile—a stone pillar that has the distance of all the major cities engraved over it.
 It was constructed during the British rule.

 Tourists who have been to Nagpur can not afford to miss out on the oranges that the city is uber-famous for.
-There are several shopping places in the vicinity as well where you can collect various cultural artefacts, memorabilia, and souvenirs for you loved ones back home.
+There are several shopping places in the vicinity as well where you can collect various cultural artefacts, memorabilia and souvenirs for your loved ones back home.
 Try out the delectable Varhadi cuisine while at Nagpur.
 The food maybe a tad too spicy for foreigners whose taste buds aren’t as well acquainted as our pungent senses.